Sean McCoy

 Biography

 Sean maintains an adjunct faculty appointment in the Department of Engineering and Public Policy at Carnegie Mellon University.
-He is a member of the IEAGHG CCS Cost Network steering committee and of the Technical Program Committee for the 17th Greenhouse Gas Control Technologies (GHGT-16) Conference.
-He is a member of the CSA Standards’ Technical Committee that has developed a bi-national standard for geological storage and a contributor to ISO TC 265, which is developing international standards for CCS.
+He is a member of the IEAGHG CCS Cost Network steering committee and of the Technical Program Committee for the 18th Greenhouse Gas Control Technologies (GHGT-18) Conference.
+He is a member of the CSA Standards’ Technical Committee that has developed a bi-national standard for geological storage and was a contributor to ISO TC 265, which is developing international standards for CCS.

 Research